The HEART Lab

 Relocation and Transitional Experiences Study

 We are interested in understanding how major life events, such as moving into senior care housing (such as independent living, assisted living, or skilled nursing facilities) may be related to health and well-being.
 We are currently recruiting individuals who are planning to move into any type of senior care housing into our study.
-To participate, please email us us.
+To participate, please fill out our form.
 This study is supported by the John Templeton Foundation, Pathways to Character Initiative (Award No. 60699, PI: G. Luong, Co-PI: D. Coatsworth)

 Daily Experiences and Well-Being Study